HS-96/HS-96/README.md

 - 👋 Hi, I’m Hosam Alghamdi
 - 👀 I’m interested in electronics , AI & modern technology
 - 👨‍💻 I'm currently working as control systems engineer at MTTS Company in BMS Department
-- 🤝 I’m looking to collaborate on electronics & AI projects
+- 🤝 I’m looking to collaborate on electronics & IOT, AI projects
 - 📫 If you like to reach me : H0salghamdi@gmail.com

 <!---